danvers/creativecoding/README.md

 # creativecoding
-A simple repository on educational material considering creative coding
+A simple repository on educational material considering creative coding.